UNIVAC Solid State

 The memory drum had a regular access speed AREA and a FAST ACCESS AREA.

-4,000 words of memory had one set of R/W heads to access.
+A bank of 4,000 words of memory had one set of read/write (R/W) heads to access.
 The programmer was required to keep track of what words of memory where under the R/W heads and available to be read or written.
 At worst the program would have to wait for a full revolution of the drum to access the required memory locations.
-However 1,000 words of memory had 4 sets of R/W heads requiring only a 90 degree turn of the drum to access the required words.
+However 1,000 words of memory had four sets of R/W heads requiring only at most a 90-degree turn of the drum to access the required words.

 Programming required that any function that changed the contents of a memory location had first to transfer the contents of the affected word from the drum to a static register.

-There were 3 of these registers A X L, to add the values contained in drum memory locations the programmer would transfer the contents of the specific drum location to register A, then the second operand would be copied to the X register.
-The ADD INSTRUCTION WOULD BE EXECUTED leaving the result in the X register.
+There were three of these registers A X L, to add the values contained in drum memory locations the programmer would transfer the contents of the specific drum location to register A, then the second operand would be copied to the X register.
+The ADD instruction would be executed leaving the result in the X register.
 The contents of the X register would then be written back to the appropriate word on the drum.

 Both variants included a card reader, a card punch, and the line printer described in this article.
 The only "console" was a 10-key adding machine-type keypad, from which the operator would enter the commands to boot the computer.
 That keypad was also used by programmers in the debugging process.
-There was no Operating System as we have come to know them in recent years; every program was completely self-contained, including the boot loader that initiated execution.
+There was no operating system as we have come to know them in recent years; every program was completely self-contained, including the boot loader that initiated execution.
 All programs were loaded from punched cards; even on the SS II, with its tape drives, there was no ability to launch programs from those drives.

 The SS II, including two tape drives, weighed about 12027 lb.